 The volume of money that is being transferred between businesses is immense.
 By 2025, the total market of B2B payments will reach over 97 trillion.
 The number contains 97 and 12 zeros.
 The market is also expanding at a rapid rate, approximately 11.8 percent per annum.

 B2B payments had long been slow.
 Several firms continued to make payments using paper checks.
 By 2025, approximately 26 percent of business payments are continue to be done using checks.
-The old method is time consuming, expensive, and may cause errors.
+The old method is time consuming, expensive, and may cause errors, especially when managing supplier details or even exchanging a digital business card during onboarding.

 New companies are now developing superior tools.
 These are tools that facilitate B2B payments in a fast, safe, and easy manner.
 It will be necessary to use these modern solutions in a business to grow by 2026.
 This list of B2B payment solutions will demonstrate the most suitable options to make your business work.